apache/incubator-heron/website/content/docs/contributors/testing.md

     These integration tests are designed for testing recovery from failure/restart in certain processes, such as Topology Master and Metrics Manager.
-    To run the failure integration tests on your Mac OS X, do the following:
+    To run the failure integration tests on a Mac OS X, do the following:

     ```bash
-    bazel build --config=dawrin integration-test/src/...
+    bazel build --config=darwin integration-test/src/...

     python integration-test/src/python/local_test_runner/main.py
     ```